Kudan, Nigeria: History

 Kudan Local Government derived its name from Kudan town which is one of the major towns of the Local Government.
 The name of the town also derived from Kudandariya who is lead founding father of the town over 600 years ago.
+The Kadun local government was created in 1996 with headquarters located in hunkuyi, about 136 kilometres from Kaduna the state capital.